 Conventions: follows standard conventions for basic spelling, punctuation, grammar, and sentence structure; text has been proofread.

 Writing samples and performance standards are available in the document Milestones Writing Samples.
-However, they have a few limitations if they are used with the stages framework:
+However, they have a few limitations if they are used with the stages framework and to support instruction:

 OALCF Level 3 samples are also limited and don't contain the complexity and variety of writing developed at Stage 3 (i.e. secondary level).

-In addition, scoring explanations that accompany the samples are limited, focused only on a few conventions (i.e. sentence structure, capitalization and punctuation).
+In addition, the scoring explanations that accompany the samples are limited.
+They only address conventions (i.e. sentence structure, capitalization and punctuation) and an ability to follow the test's instructions.
 There are no descriptors for other observable elements such as form, style, tone, vocabulary, decoding, etc.